 Based on all the elements above, the answer to when you will get your first drone delivery is likely to depend on where you live.
 Unsurprisingly, trials have all taken place in sparsely populated areas, lowering the risk of collision with infrastructures and people.
 However, this setup also means drone deliveries are less likely to reach a wider customer base, especially when considering that the latest Amazon drones still have an autonomy of 15 miles.

-A fulfillment center based within a city would certainly serve a much bigger customer base, and we can see Amazon has also been exploring concepts here with its drone beehive patent application.
-The infrastructure looks quite similar to the ‘gherkin’ building in London and would serve as a distribution center and a control tower for drone deliveries.
+A fulfilment centre based within a city would certainly serve a much bigger customer base, and we can see Amazon has also been exploring concepts here with its drone beehive patent application.
+The infrastructure looks quite similar to the ‘gherkin’ building in London and would serve as a distribution centre and a control tower for drone deliveries.
 However, the timeframe to develop, get the necessary approvals, and build such a building pushes this idea even further into the future.

 The decisive factor will probably end up being local regulation and support for the technology.
 Based on existing trials, the UK, Ireland, the United States and Australia seem to be ahead, but it will also be important to secure people’s support, especially when considering the rather annoying buzzing noise of the existing models, and the chances of a drone delivery corridor coming to spoil a peaceful moment in nature.